Hodge Theory for Combinatorial Geometries: Proof of the main theorem

-\begin{proof} By Proposition~\ref{PropositionSimplification} and Proposition~\ref{CombinatorialGeometry}, we may replace $\mathrm{M}$ by the associated combinatorial geometry $\overline{\mathrm{M}}$.
-Thus we may assume that $\mathrm{M}$ has no rank $1$ flat of cardinality greater than $1$.
-In this case, Proposition~\ref{Star} shows that the star of every ray in $\Sigma_{\mathrm{M},\mathscr{P}}$ is a product of at most two smaller Bergman fans to which the induction hypothesis applies.
+Under the above identification, the ample cone is the set of positive multiples of $x$, and the degree $x^r$ is $1$.
+It is straightforward to check in this case that the Bergman fan satisfies the hard Lefschetz property and the Hodge-Riemann relations.

-By Proposition~\ref{TensorHR} and the induction hypothesis applied to the stars, $\Sigma_{\mathrm{M},\mathscr{P}}$ satisfies the local Hodge-Riemann relations.
+For the general case, we set $\mathscr{P}=\mathscr{P}_+$ and consider the matroidal flip from $\mathscr{P}_-$ to $\mathscr{P}_+$ with center $Z$.
+By Proposition~\ref{PropositionSimplification} and Proposition~\ref{CombinatorialGeometry}, we may replace $\mathrm{M}$ by the associated combinatorial geometry $\overline{\mathrm{M}}$.
+In this case, Proposition~\ref{Star} shows that the star of every ray in $\Sigma_{\mathrm{M},\mathscr{P}}$ is a product of at most two Bergman fans of matroids (one of which may not be a combinatorial geometry) to which the induction hypothesis on the rank of matroid applies.
+We use Proposition~\ref{TensorHR} and Proposition ~\ref{PropositionAmplePullback} to deduce that the star of every ray in $\Sigma_{\mathrm{M},\mathscr{P}}$ satisfies the Hodge-Riemann relations, that is, $\Sigma_{\mathrm{M},\mathscr{P}}$ satisfies the local Hodge-Riemann relations.
 By Proposition~\ref{lHRtoHL}, this implies that $\Sigma_{\mathrm{M},\mathscr{P}}$ satisfies the hard Lefschetz property.